Meenakshi Seshadri: Documentaries and television appearances

 She has made few appearances on talk shows and rarely gives interviews.
 In 1987, she appeared in an interview in London, in which she discussed her personal and professional life.

 In 1992, Meenakshi featured in the television documentary World of Film: India about the Indian film industry; she appeared with stalwarts such as Shashi Kapoor, Amitabh Bachchan, and Mira Nair.

 In 1997, she made a rare public appearance on Shekhar Suman's talk show Movers & Shakers (TV series); this was also her last television appearance before she left the industry to raise her children.
 She discussed her entire career, her personal life, and her passion for dance and her stage performances.

-In 2006, a documentary was made on her life called Meenakshi Accept Her Wings, directed by Margret Stephens; the two-hour musical documentary depicted the lifestyle transition from a dancer and actress to a homemaker.
-The movie gave a deeper insight to her life after quitting films and her successful marriage.
+In 2006, a documentary was made on her life called Meenakshi Accept Her Wings, directed by Margret Stephens; the two-hour musical documentary depicted her lifestyle transition from a dancer and actress to a homemaker.
+The movie gave a deeper insight to her life after quitting film and her successful marriage.